jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 ### COLD LOAD PICKUP
 - Phase and ground CLPU can be enabled in the template
 - CLPU doesn't latch until loss of diversity timer times out
-	- Aph loss of diversity -> (Aph is in LO, 3ph LO, or reclosing defeated) AND SPOA AND phase or ground CLPU enabled (template set pickup)
+	- Aph loss of diversity -> (Aph is in LO, 3ph LO, or reclosing defeated) AND SPOA AND (phase or ground CLPU enabled) (template set pickup)
 	- Ground latches if any phase loss of diversity latches and ground CLPU is enabled
 	- CLPU latches reset via natural or forced restoration
 		- Natural -> current below set threshold and Aph closed (15sec pickup)
 		- Forced -> setting enabled and Aph closed (template set pickup)
+- While CLPU is active, fast curves are disabled and